ls1intum/Apollon_standalone/README.md

 While developing the Standalone project, it is often required to make changes in the Apollon project.
 This can be achieved by executing the following workflow.

-1. In the *Apollon* project: Generate a symlink by executing `yarn link` command.
+1. In the *Apollon* project: Generate a symlink by executing `npm link` command.
-2. In the *Standalone* project: Link the generated symlink of Apollon *(from step 1)* by executing `yarn link "@ls1intum/apollon"` command.
+2. In the *Standalone* project: Link the generated symlink of Apollon *(from step 1)* by executing `npm link "@ls1intum/apollon"` command.

-For more information please refer to the [documentation](https://classic.yarnpkg.com/lang/en/docs/cli/link/) of yarn.
+For more information please refer to the [documentation](https://docs.npmjs.com/cli/v9/commands/npm-link) of npm.

 > ***Note***: While making changes in the *Apollon* project, for the changes to get reflected in *Standalone*, execute the following workflow:
 >
-> -   Recompile the Apollon project by executing `yarn prepare`
+> -   Recompile the Apollon project by executing `npm run prepare`
-> -   Rebuild the Standalone project by executing `yarn build`
+> -   Rebuild the Standalone project by executing `npm run build`